SeisComP/seiscomp/doc/base/glossary.rst

       that lie within a relatively small region.

    vespagram
-      Vesparams are diagrams of :term:`beam` traces over time typically formed for a particular :term:`azimuth` (or :term:`backazimuth`) and for ranges of :term:`slowness` (slowness vespagram).
-When the slowess is kept constant and the backazimuth is varied the term backazimuth vespagram is used.
+      Vespagrams are diagrams of :term:`beam` traces over time typically formed for a particular :term:`azimuth` (or :term:`backazimuth`) and for ranges of :term:`slowness` (slowness vespagram).
+When the slowness is kept constant and the backazimuth is varied the term backazimuth vespagram is used.